Shaz3e/S3-Wordpress/README.md

  - Layout: Without Post (Select this template if you'd like to hide Post on certain pages)
  - Layout: Without Body (Select this template if you'd like to hide page/post area with left/right sidebars)
  - Custom Page Templates (If you would like to create your own page template should be placed under theme/page-template/ directory)
- - 12 Columns Grid System for sidebars
+ - 12 Columns Grid System
- - 300+ Sidebar Positions
+ - 300+ Module Positions
+ - Full width Sidebars
  - Suitable with any design
  - IE7 and IE8 Supported

-### Theme Options Pages
- - **S3 Theme Configuration**
+ - Theme Option Manager

+### S3 Theme Configurations

- - Site Name
+ - Custom Sitename
- - Choose Your Style
+ - Choose from different Styles
  - Google Analytics
- - Development Mode
+ - Enable / Disable development mode
+ - Custom Meta Generator
+ - Hide Admin Toolbar
+ - Set Columns in one row

+### Libraries
- - Hosted on CDN
+ - Hosted on CDN (external libraries option)
- - Meta Generator
- - **Library Settings**
  - Use Bootstrap
  - Use Bootstrap Theme
  - Use Font Awesome
  - Use Responsive Video

- - **Layout Setting**
+### Layout Settings
- - Set Logo Column
+ - Set Logo Column (by selecting logo column header module will be automaticaly adjusted)
- - Set Sidebar Column
+ - Set Sidebar Column (by selecting sidebar column page container will be automatically adjusted)
- - Show Copyright
- - Show Credit
+ - Show Copyright "Default Show" (Hide or Show) when its hide the module still be available for this postion
+ - Show Credit "Default Show" (Hide or Show) when its hide the module still be available for this postion
- - Show Framework Logo
+ - Show Framework Logo "Default Show" (Hide or Show)
+ - **Fixed Header and Menu**
- - Fixed Header and Menu
+ - Fixed Header "Default Off" If you want to hide/show header and Menu on scroll up/down enable this option
- - Break Point
- - Enable Height
- - Ease Speed
- - **Reset to Defaults**
+ - Fixed Header Text Color Added in v1.3
+ - Fixed Header Background Color Added in v1.3
+ - Header Height Change body top padding when using fixed header i.e. 150px Added in v1.3
+ - Ease Speed: Define header ease slideUp/slideDown speed in ms default 200
+ - Break Point: Type your break point (only number) i.e. (768 for tablet) fixed header will show on larger than break point defined here.

+### Reset to Defaults
- - Reset theme
+ - Reset all setting to default with single click.

 ### Download, Fork, Commit.